GlideHound/Ontario-Camping-Market-Analysis-Project/README.md

 # Ontario-Camping-Market-Analysis-Project

+Author: Christopher Jiang
-This is a full cycle data project for the purpose of analyzing the Ontario camping market
+Purpose: This is a full cycle data project for the purpose of analyzing the Ontario camping market Created on: Nov 10th, 2024